XpiritBV/ContainerWorkshop-Docs/Lab1-GettingStarted.md

 Download and install [.NET Core 2.2](https://dotnet.microsoft.com/download/dotnet-core/2.2) if needed.

-Download and install [git](https://git-scm.com/downloads) if needed.
+Download [git](https://git-scm.com/downloads) if needed.
+Store the file in a location that is part of the PATH variable, e.g. "C:\Program Files".

 The following optional tools are recommended, but not required.